debanjum/Polyglots/README.md

 $ git clone https://github.com/debanjum/polyglots.git  # Cloning Repository
 $ cd polyglots
 $ make           # Compile the baudotmessage.c script
-$ make run       # Generate PSK31, RTTY message files and Run Polyglot Script
+$ make run       # Generate PSK31, RTTY message files and run Polyglot script
 ```
 3. Install [fldigi](http://www.w1hkj.com/) or an equivalent digital modes software
-4. Decode polyglot:
+4. Decode polyglot:<br />
-   -To decode the PSK-31 transmissions.
+   - To decode the PSK-31 transmissions.
 In the Menu Select: Op_Mode > PSK > BPSK-31
-   -To decode the RTTY-45 transmissions.
+   - To decode the RTTY-45 transmissions.
 In the Menu Select: Op_Mode > RTTY > RTTY-45
 6. Use the fldigi signal browser to locate the decoded message.

 WARNING
 ---------------
-1. Listening to the Signal transmission are not the most pleasant audio experience.
+1. Listening to the Signal transmission are not the most pleasant audio experience.<br />
    Use an Audio cable to connect up your devices Audio-Out to the Audio-In to avoid abusing your ears.
 2. The transmission are **not error-free**!
 So the decoded messages in the signal browser will have errors.

 PLAY
 ---------------
-1. Open polyglot.grc in GnuRadio Companion(GRC)
+1. Open [polyglot.grc](./polyglot.grc) in GnuRadio Companion(GRC)
 2. Edit the flow:
    - change parameters
    - add debug blocks to figure the working of the flow